Ty Bodden: Political career

 Bodden has been involved with the Republican Party of Wisconsin since college, and worked as campaign manager for Jesse Kremer during his first run for Wisconsin State Assembly in 2014.
 From that campaign, he went directly onto Duey Stroebel's campaign in his special election for Wisconsin Senate in Spring 2015.
-That summer, he received an internship in the Wisconsin Legislature, and followed that up with internships in the office of the mayor of Green Bay, Wisconsin—which was then Republican Jim Schmitt—through the Spring of 2016.
+That summer, he received an internship in the Wisconsin Legislature, and followed that up with internships in the office of the mayor of Green Bay, Wisconsin—which was then Republican Jim Schmitt—through the spring of 2016.
 He then worked for the Assembly campaign of Ron Tusler.
-In the Fall of 2017, he was appointed to the village board of Stockbridge, Wisconsin, and was subsequently elected to two full terms, leaving office in May 2022.
+In the fall of 2017, he was appointed to the village board of Stockbridge, Wisconsin, and was subsequently elected to two full terms, leaving office in May 2022.

 In January 2018, state representative Jesse Kremer announced he would not run for re-election to a third term in the Assembly.
 Bodden entered the race for the Republican nomination to succeed Kremer in the 59th Assembly district, and he received Kremer's endorsement, as his former campaign manager.
-Depite Kremer's endorsement, however, Bodden fell 295 votes short of Timothy Ramthun in the four-candidate Republican primary, and Ramthun went on to win the general election in the heavily Republican district.
+Despite Kremer's endorsement, however, Bodden fell 295 votes short of Timothy Ramthun in the four-candidate Republican primary, and Ramthun went on to win the general election in the heavily Republican district.

 Ramthun ultimately served two terms before choosing to run in the Republican primary for Governor of Wisconsin in 2022.
 He was therefore unable to run for another term in the Assembly, and Bodden announced another attempt for the 59th Assembly district seat in April 2022.
 He faced Kewaskum tavern owner Vinny Egle in the Republican primary and prevailed decisively with 64% of the vote.
 He was unopposed in the general election.
-While running for Assembly in the Fall of 2022, he was also employed as an organizer for U.S. senator Ron Johnson's re-election campaign.
+While running for Assembly in the fall of 2022, he was also employed as an organizer for U.S. senator Ron Johnson's re-election campaign.

 He took office in January 2023.

+Bodden declined to seek re-election to a second term after being drawn into the 3rd district as a result of redistricting.